hdShang/arxiv-daily/docs/cs-CV/2025-08-05/papers/250803313v1-baroposer-real-time-human-motion-tracking-from-imus-and-barometers-i.md

 ---
 layout: default
-title: BaroPoser: Real-time Human Motion Tracking from IMUs and Barometers in Everyday Devices
+title: "BaroPoser: Real-time Human Motion Tracking from IMUs and Barometers in Everyday Devices"
 ---

 # BaroPoser: Real-time Human Motion Tracking from IMUs and Barometers in Everyday Devices